wp-plugins/alligator-popup/readme.txt

 * Initial Version

 == Upgrade Notice ==
+= 1.1.3 =
+* added alt parameter to shortcode for alt tag support in popup link

 = 1.1.2 =
 * Maximise button on popped up window in IE is no longer greyed out